openwdl/wdl/SPEC.md

 ### Metadata Sections

 There are two optional sections that can be used to store metadata with the task: `meta` and `parameter_meta`.
 These sections are designed to contain metadata that is only of interest to human readers.
 The engine can ignore these sections with no loss of correctness.
 The extra information can be used, for example, to generate a user interface.
-Any attributes that may influence execution behavior should go in the `runtime` section.
+Any attributes that may influence execution behavior should go in the `requirements` section.

 #### Task Metadata Section